-All performers will receive two lessons with a Vienna-trained professor prior to their first rehearsal with the chamber orchestra.
-The lessons will focus on two broad objectives:
+All Festival Soloists will receive two lessons with a Vienna-trained professor prior to their first rehearsal with the chamber orchestra.
+Lessons will focus on two broad objectives:

-Understanding how touch and awareness of character and color bring these theatrically-inspired concerti to life.
+Understanding how touch, articulation and awareness of character and color bring these theatrically-inspired concerti to life.

-Lessons will focus on your participation in the lively dialogue and conversation between the piano and individual instruments of the chamber orchestra, and how to create a touch and sound that matches their colors.
+Lessons will focus on your participation in the lively dialogue and conversation between soloist and individual instruments of the

-The purpose of the Masterclass is to supplement the private lessons by demonstrating through multiple examples how to effectively integrate the role of the soloist into the classical concerto.
+The Masterclass will supplement the private lessons by demonstrating through multiple examples how to effectively integrate the musical role of the soloist into the classical concerto scenario.

 Each participant will have a chance to perform sections of his/her concerto that demonstrates the most musical possibilities of this interaction.
 Emphasis as always will be on the awareness of the theatrical role played by the soloist.
-The different types of interaction will be discussed, and the most effective use of touch, balance, pedal, etc., will be recommended to maximize the result.
+The different categories of interaction will be examined, and how to employ touch, balance, nuance and pedal to maximize the result.